TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-selection-focus.md

 };
 ```

-* Set `tabindex` property so you can give focus to the cell
-* Bind it to `focusCellRef`
-* Add a modifier class name so that we can modify the style of focussed cells
+The DOM `focus()` method only works if the element has the `tabIndex` property set.
+The value of `0` leaves it up to the browser to decide where to insert in the tab order.
+We also need to bind the element to `focusCellRef` so that it can be accessed by the effect.

+The last change is to add an additional [BEM style]({% link _posts/2024-08-26-css-react-components.md %}) "modifier" class name to expose the focussed state to CSS.

 ```css
 .VirtualSpreadsheet_Cell__Focus {